theUpsider/jwt-quick/README.md

 # JWT - JWKS Verification Library

-This is a TypeScript library for verifying JSON Web Tokens (JWTs) using JSON Web Key (JWK) sets URL endpoints in the browser.
+This is a TypeScript library for verifying JSON Web Tokens (JWTs) using JSON Web Key (JWK) sets URL endpoints.

 #### Note
 This library uses the [Web Crypto Subtle API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle) to verify JWTs.
 Cryptography is a complex subject, and it is easy to make mistakes.
 This is a personal project, and should be used with caution or in controlled environments.
 I am not a cryptography expert, and I cannot guarantee the security of this library.
 Please use at your own risk.